ENVE-Tools/ENVE/README.md

 * Download the ENVE-1.0 repository

 ## preENVE
-* In the subdirectory scripts one need to edit two files
+* In the subdirectory Run_Conf_Files one need to edit preENVE_PROJ_Config.txt
- * Settings.txt :  This text file have pointers to the required external software and environment packages.
+ * This text file have pointers to the required external software and environment packages.
 Information required :
+    * preENVE : preENVE Home(/location of Enve-master/preENVE)
     * samTools : Directory where the SamTools is installed.
     * VarScan : Directory where Varscan is installed
     * JAVA_HOME : Directory where Java is installed ( /usr/lib/jvm/jre<version>/bin)
     * hg19_karyo : pointer to the reference fasta file.
 Options( Where TRUE OR FALSE is Required) :
   * Debug : shows all the table in output
   * BASH : for creating Bash scripts for all individual steps( preferable for smaller batches)
   * HPC : For future development
   * Com_Scr : If you need all scripts combined together in batches of 8 commands( considering a person using               8 core machine), Its a preferable method for large batches where temp memory will play role of a bottleneck.

-preENVE_PROJ_Config : This text file have pointers for input folders. and sample sheet.
    * NormBam : Directory where the BAM files for Normal Samples are saved
    * TumBam : Directory for where BAM files for Tumor Samples are saved
    * samp_info_file : Samp Info file which includes the required information about samples (follow the headers and format of the provided Sample Info Sheet).